2025 ASAA/NZ Conference:

 9-12 December 2025

 We are pleased to announce that this year’s annual conference will be held on 9-12 December in Whāingaroa (Raglan), Waikato, Aotearoa New Zealand.
+2025 marks 50 years since our association was formed and we look forward to welcoming you to this milestone event as we celebrate five decades of annual gatherings in Aotearoa.

-Conference theme: Edges, Borders Margins, and Peripheries.
+Edges, Borders Margins, and Peripheries

 What role do edges, borders, margins, and peripheries play in shaping social and material worlds?
 What does it mean to do anthropology in a world where old models of cores and peripheries have been broken apart?
 How can peripheral anthropologies contribute to the unsettling of the discipline?
 In asking these questions, the 2025 ASAA/NZ conference aims to foment conversations around the sites, spaces, actors, and practices taking shape on the periphery to understand how they are actively making and remaking the contemporary world.